Fireplace Thermostat Sensor

-The fireplace thermostatic fan control accessory switch easily plugs in to your fireplace blower, automatically turning the blower on when the fireplace cabinet reaches 120°.
+The Fireplace Temperature Sensor accessory switch easily plugs into your fireplace blower, automatically turning the blower on whenever the fireplace cabinet reaches 120°.

-- Unplug the black wire from the blower and plug it onto the male lead from the fireplace thermostat.
+- With your fireplace off, cool, and blower unplugged; unplug the black wire from the blower and plug it onto the male lead from the fireplace thermostat.
 Plug the female lead from the thermostat onto the blower.
 The thermostat includes 24″ of wiring with male/ female type connectors that easily install on the blower.
-When purchased with the blower the wires comes pre-installed
+When purchased with the blower the wires come pre-installed.

 - “Stick” the thermostat to the bottom of the fireplace about 6″ back from door.
 Make sure it is not on a label or near the pilot light.

 - Make sure that the wires from the fan power supply and the thermostat are not touching the bottom of the fireplace (top of the equipment access compartment) as this part of the fireplace can get very hot and melt the wire.
 Also, the glue that holds the magnet onto the temperature sensor is rated for 180°.
 This works fine for most gas fireplace installations, however if it is installed in a location that exceeds 180°, the glue will fail and the sensor will become dislodged from the magnet.
 Make sure that the connectors from the back of the temperature sensor do not come in contact with the metal part of the fireplace.